 1947: Albert McNabb becomes Executive Secretary.

-1950: With a successful funding drive Ivan Cromwell of LeRoy was contracted to make building changes.
-The newly refurbished YMCA is opened on July 1, 1950.
+1950: With a successful funding drive, Ivan Cromwell of LeRoy was contracted to make changes.
+The refurbishment YMCA is opened on July 1, 1950.

 1955: A new fund drive begins to build a new gymnasium and rooms for the use of younger boys.
 Again a successful drive results in contracting Louis Viele to build the new gymnasium behind the old one and the new recreation rooms.